-6.1.1.3 Information Available in Basic Traces
+6.3.1.3 Information Available

-The basic mode tracefiles contain three kinds of information:
+Tracefiles contain three kinds of information:

 Events Marking diverse situations such as the runtime start, tasks' execution or synchronization points.
 Communications Showing the transfers and requests of the parameters needed by COMPSs tasks.
 Hardware counters Of the execution obtained with Performance API (see PAPI: Hardware Counters)